-As Senators know, the backstop is an insurance policy to ensure that there is no hard border on this island following Brexit.
+As Senators know, the backstop is an insurance policy to ensure there will be no hard border on this island following Brexit.
 It an essential part of the withdrawal agreement and we continue to advocate for it.
-However, it is our strong hope that a comprehensive and ambitious future relationship agreement will achieve the same end and ensure that the backstop is never triggered or needed.
+However, it is our strong hope a comprehensive and ambitious future relationship agreement will achieve the same end and ensure the backstop is never triggered or needed.

-Our EU partners have been consistently supportive and understanding of the unique circumstances on the island of Ireland and of the need to protect the Good Friday Agreement.
+Our EU partners have been consistently supportive and understanding of the unique circumstances on the island of Ireland and the need to protect the Good Friday Agreement.
 Their solidarity has been consistent throughout the negotiations.
-This was reaffirmed to me by Michel Barnier as late as yesterday, and the unambiguous message remains that there can be no withdrawal agreement without the backstop.
-Lest there be any doubt, there should be absolute clarity as well that the EU negotiates as one, and that this united approach will remain intact until the end of the process.
+This was reaffirmed to me by Michel Barnier as late as yesterday and the unambiguous message remains that there can be no withdrawal agreement without the backstop.
+Lest there be any doubt, there should be absolute clarity also that the EU negotiates as one and that this united approach will remain intact until the end of the process.

-Domestically, preparing for Brexit, and for the possibility of a no-deal Brexit, is a whole-of-Government priority.
-Our planning began ahead of the UK referendum, and in recent months has become more focussed on our no-deal plans.
+Domestically, preparing for Brexit and the possibility of a no-deal Brexit is a whole-of-government priority.
+Our planning began ahead of the UK referendum and in recent months has become more focussed on our no-deal plans.
 We are all deeply aware of the potentially profound political, economic and trade impacts of a no-deal Brexit.
 The Government is taking clear steps to mitigate these impacts, but given the scale and uncertainty surrounding a no-deal Brexit, we must all recognise that if such an outcome materialises, there will be significant disruption and change.
-I have said repeatedly that it will put significant strain both on the political mechanisms in this country and on the economy.
+I have said repeatedly that it will put significant strain both on the political mechanisms in this country and the economy.

-On 19 December, the Government published its Contingency Action Plan, setting out its approach to dealing with a no-deal Brexit., and Members will have seen the further intensification of preparations so far throughout the month of January where we have added significantly to the detail of that document.
+On 19 December the Government published its contingency action plan, setting out its approach to dealing with a no-deal Brexit.
+Members will have seen the further intensification of preparations so far throughout the month of January where we have added significantly to the detail of that document.

-The Cabinet earlier this month - and again today - advanced work on the legislation necessary in a range of areas to mitigate the damaging effects of a no-deal Brexit.
-There are multiple issues, including students who travel between Britain and Ireland, rail services and other public transport, healthcare, particularly cross-Border, and in the justice and social welfare areas.
+The Cabinet earlier this month and again today advanced work on the legislation necessary in a range of areas to mitigate the damaging effects of a no-deal Brexit.
+There are multiple issues, including students who travel between Britain and Ireland, rail services and other public transport services, healthcare, particularly cross-Border, and in the justice and social welfare areas.

 Our membership of the EU and the stability and solidarity it brings are central to our own preparations.
 The approach in areas of EU competence has included the publication of more than 80 separate stakeholder notices to assist businesses and citizens in their preparations.

-The Commission Contingency Actions Plans have provided some welcome reassurance in areas such as aviation and road haulage but have also emphasised the significant disruption resulting from a no-deal Brexit.
-These plans have also helped to guide our domestic response.
-It is also important to say that while they are providing temporary solutions in areas that would otherwise be in crisis post 29 March in a no-deal scenario, particularly aviation and haulage, those solutions are only temporary, by and large, between the end of March and the end of the year.
+The Commission contingency actions plans have provided some welcome reassurance in areas such as aviation and road haulage but they have also emphasised the significant disruption resulting from a no-deal Brexit.
+The plans have also helped to guide our domestic response.
+It is also important to say that while they are providing temporary solutions in areas that would otherwise be in crisis post 29 March in a no-deal scenario, particularly aviation and haulage, the solutions are only temporary, by and large, between the end of March and the end of the year.

 Stakeholder engagement is also critical.
-We will convene a fifth plenary session of the All-Island Civic Dialogue on Friday, 15 February, in Dublin Castle.
-These dialogues have been an invaluable opportunity to hear directly about the all-island implications of Brexit from a variety of stakeholders and across a wide range of sectors.
+We will convene a fifth plenary session of the all-island Civic Dialogue on Friday, 15 February, in Dublin Castle.
+The dialogues have been an invaluable opportunity to hear directly about the all-island implications of Brexit from a variety of stakeholders and across a wide range of sectors.

 A no-deal outcome is not the one we want but given the ongoing political uncertainty in London, it is only prudent at this stage to intensify our preparations for a no deal.
-As the Taoiseach repeatedly has said now, we are not preparing any longer.
-We are putting the pieces in place, hoping that they will not be necessary but ensuring that we can do everything possible between now and the end of March, just in case.
+As the Taoiseach has repeatedly said, we are not preparing any longer.
+We are putting the pieces in place, hoping they will not be necessary but ensuring we can do everything possible between now and the end of March, just in case.

 I am grateful for the ongoing support of all political parties.
-Parties we have a competitive relationship with politically have been helpful when it comes to Brexit.
-That includes all parties represented in this House and the Lower House.
+Parties with which we have a competitive relationship politically have been helpful when it comes to Brexit.
+That includes all parties represented in this and the Lower House.

 Regarding legislation, we are proposing that we will publish the heads of the omnibus legislation on Friday.
-It will then go to the Office of the Parliamentary Counsel., which has given a commitment to publish that Bill in its full detail on 22 February, so its officials will have just over three weeks to do that.
-The following week, we will look to take it through Second Stage in the Dáil and the week after that, beginning 4 March, we will take Committee, Report and Final Stages in the Dáil.
-It will be the following week, beginning 11 March, that it will come into this House.
+It will then go to the Office of the Parliamentary Counsel, which has given a commitment to publish the Bill in its full detail on 22 February; therefore, its officials will have just over three weeks to do it.
+The following week, we will look to take it through Second Stage in the Dáil and the week after that, the week beginning 4 March, we will take Committee, Report and Final Stages in the Dáil.
+It will be the following week, the week beginning 11 March, that it will be brought to this House.
 That will be the week in the build-up to St. Patrick's Day.

 Many Deputies will not be present, therefore, but there is no reason we cannot get the work done in this House, should it be necessary to do so at that point.

 Nevertheless, this is all contingency planning.
-The real negotiation concerns how we can achieve an outcome that allows for the passing of a withdrawal agreement and a transition period of between two and four years to give everybody the time and space to plan for the new realities; that avoids the kind of crisis many people will face in the event of a no-deal Brexit, that provides the protections which the peace process on this island needs, and that provides the reassurance of no physical border infrastructure that is needed regardless of the outcomes of the political debates in the next few weeks.
-There is little we can do, however, to provide clarity in those negotiations until we get clarity from Westminster, which we should have more of next Tuesday evening.
+The real negotiation concerns how we can achieve an outcome that will allow for the passing of a withdrawal agreement and a transition period of between two and four years to give everybody the time and space to plan for the new realities; that will avoid the kind of crisis many people will face in the event that there is a no-deal Brexit, that will provide the protections the peace process on this island needs, and that will provide the reassurance that no physical border infrastructure will be needed, regardless of the outcomes of the political debates in the next few weeks.
+However, there is little we can do to provide clarity in those negotiations until we get clarity from Westminster, of which we should have more next Tuesday evening.
 We might not have all the clarity we need but at least there will be votes on different options.
-I look forward to the Prime Minister's response to those votes and her proposal of a way forward to which, I hope, we can respond in a helpful way.
+I look forward to the Prime Minister's response to those votes and her proposal for a way forward to which, I hope, we can respond in a helpful way.